EMQ2/technical-test/TASKS.md

 ### Description
 Extend the existing application APIs to handle sub-tasks for each task.
 ### Steps
-1. Create a files called `Subtask.java` file located at `./backend/src/main/java/com/example/backendapplication/model/`.
+1. Create corresponding files for the `Subtask` (e.g. model, repository, service, service implementation).
-2. Add a new field `List<Subtask>` in `Task.java` to represent sub-tasks for each task.
+2. Add a new field `List<Subtask>` in `Task.java` model to represent sub-tasks for each task.
 3. Create a `SubtaskController` to handle sub-tasks for each task.
 4. Implement the following APIs:
    - `GET /tasks/{id}/subtasks`: Retrieve all sub-tasks for a specific task.